IzzOnLineV2/plugin_example/README.md

 ## 🚀 How to Build a Plugin

 Follow these steps to create a compatible plugin or download a ready-to-use plugin from [here](https://github.com/IzzOnLineV2/plugin_example).
+This is a minimal configuration, you can add more dependencies to your plugin as you wish.
 ---

 ### 1. Add the SDK to your plugin `pom.xml`